Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 });
 ```

-We can import `AppContext` and `AccountContext.tsx` into `App.tsx` so that the next few components we create have easy access to the `signer`, `documentStoreAddress` and any other values they might need.
+We can import `DocumentStoreContext` and `AccountContext.tsx` into `App.tsx` so that the next few components we create have easy access to the `signer`, `documentStoreAddress` and any other values they might need.

 In `App.tsx`